 It takes 8 to 12 weeks for a replacement technician to reach baseline productivity, and months more to match the efficiency of a seasoned pro.

-During this period, which can last as long as 3 months, the company absorbs the cost of materials, shadowing hours, and mistakes made during the learning curve, all while paying full wages for partial output.
+During this period, which can last as long as 3 months, the company absorbs the cost of materials, shadowing hours, and mistakes made during the learning curve.
+That means, in many cases, owners pay full price for partial value.

 Lost productivity and revenue delays

-One analysis found that HVAC businesses can lose up to $4 million a year to turnover once all costs, from lost productivity to missed opportunities, are tallied.
+One analysis found that HVAC businesses can lose up to $4 million a year to turnover once all costs are tallied, including lost productivity and missed revenue opportunities.

 Diminished customer satisfaction and retention